qiwi/masker/articles/in-search-of-js-data-masker-p2.md

 ```

 ### Coupling
 When I talk about tight connectivity, I was referring to the contexts of masker using.
-Practice has shown that explicit and implicit dependencies between the masker pipes are a much bigger problem.
+Practice has shown that explicit and implicit dependencies between the masker pipes are the much bigger problem.
 In order not to fall further into this hell of growing complexity, I had to make a pipeline processor inside the pipeline processor.
 This is madness.
 ```typescript
   // ...